Raghunathen/Raghunathen/README.md

 **`Student learning Software Development and Film making`**

-I'm a Student with a constant passion to learn and build new things.
+I'm a Student with a passion to learn and build new things.
 All my projects are built to solve a real-life problem.
 Although I don't do much film making, I have a passion on content creation.
+Although most of my code aren't avilable here, I'll share some interesting projects of mine. :)

 ---